mullerdavid/ctf_writeups/hcsc23/Web_Hit_The_Road_Jack2/WRITEUP.md

 # Random

 Based on the python documentation, the [random](https://docs.python.org/3/library/random.html) generator is using Mersenne Twister with a period of 19937.
 This is the [MT19937](https://en.wikipedia.org/wiki/Mersenne_Twister).
-It is not cryptogrphically secure, the internal state can be recovered after 624 iteration and the next numbers predicted.
+It is not cryptographically secure, the internal state can be recovered after 624 iteration and the next numbers predicted.

 ![](screenshots/4.png)

-There are off-the-shelp predictors, for example <https://github.com/kmyk/mersenne-twister-predictor>.
+There are off-the-shelf predictors, for example <https://github.com/kmyk/mersenne-twister-predictor>.
 Giving 624 past numbers can generate every future number.

 New numbers can be generated actively or waiting ~1 hour passively can gather the required amount.